-For 2015, in a bid to favor development and competition, the format was modified once again.
-The 12 participants have been split into two groups of six, increasing the number of guaranteed games for each participant to five, up from two in the previous editions.
-The top team from each group after round-robin play advances to the World Cup, and the second and third place nations from each group advance to the final day knockout phase, with the chance to dispute one of a pair of play-in matches which will determine CONCACAF's other two World Cup spots.
+Ahead of the 2015 event, in a bid to favor development and competition, the format was modified once again.
+The 12 participants were split into two groups of six, increasing the number of guaranteed games for each participant to five, up from two in the previous editions.
+The group winners after round-robin play advance to the World Cup.
+In order to determine the Confederation’s other two representatives, the second- and third-place nations from each group advance to a pair of single-game playoffs with the winners progressing as well.

 CONCACAF UNDER-20 CHAMPIONSHIP